alfinsrf/PemudaPintarMembangunBangsa/README.md

 <br>

 ## 📌Play Game
-Itch.io page coming soon!
-But you can go to [my Itch.io profile](https://afr-developer.itch.io/)
+❗Game V1.2 is coming soon to itch.io and the page will be up soon!
+You can visit [my Itch.io profile](https://afr-developer.itch.io/) first.
+Thankyou and stay tuned!

 <br>